shubham14102005/Shoes_store/README.md

 # 👟 Shoes Store

-A Django-based e-commerce web application for selling footwear online.
+A php-based e-commerce web application for selling footwear online.
 It enables customers to browse, search, and purchase shoes while allowing store admins to manage products and orders.

 ## 📌 Features